 1.7 The DFCCIL has followed similar entitlement framework for APL-2 as for Bhaupur-Khurja in this project.
 This EM has been prepared based on provisions of NRRP 2007 and RAA 2008.
-This Entitlement Matrix incorporates relevant provisions relating to compensation and Resettlement and rehabilitation (R&R) benefits payable as per the Right to Fair Compensation and transparency in Land acquisition, Resettlement and Rehabilitation Act, 2013 (RFCT-LARR) along with RFCT-LARR ordinance of December 2014.
 The broad principles of EM are:

-- Avoid or minimize land acquisition and involuntary resettlement impacts by exploring all viable alternative designs; - Where displacement is unavoidable, prepare time-bound RAP for PAPs so that they are not worse off than the present socio-economic condition after the implementation of the project.
+Avoid or minimize land acquisition and involuntary resettlement impacts by exploring all viable alternative designs;

+- Where displacement is unavoidable, prepare time-bound RAP for PAPs so that they are not worse off than the present socio-economic condition after the implementation of the project.
 In other words, assist affected persons in improving their former living standards and restore their income earning capacity and additional assistance to vulnerable groups; - Ensure wide range of meaningful consultations with stakeholders including likely PAPs on compensation, disclosure of resettlement information, participation of PAPs in planning and implementation of the resettlement program in order to suitably accommodate their inputs and make rehabilitation and resettlement plan more participatory and broad based; - Facilitate harmonious relationship between the Executing Authority and PAPs through mutual co-operation and interaction; - Ensure payment of compensation and assistance to PAPs including non-title holders for lost assets at replacement value; - Ensure payment of compensation and resettlement assistance prior to taking over the possession of land and commencement of any construction activities; - Provision of rehabilitation assistance for loss of livelihood/income; - Establishment of institutional arrangements such as grievance redress mechanism, NGO, SESMRC etc.